MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/automation-dictionary-keys-cif.md

 ### Slugs

 Slug is a replacement parameter that Channel Integration Framework populates at the runtime based on the context.
-Channel Integration Framework supports the following slugs.
+Some examples are:

 | Slug | Description |
 |------------|-----------------------------------|